A STEP BY STEP GUIDE

 Each class will move from text study, with time for reflection and discussion, to practice.
 Practices will include writing exercises and guided meditations.

 All texts are provided with clear line-by-line translations, and no prior knowledge or experience with the subject matter is necessary.
 This course is open to novices and advanced learners of all backgrounds and orientations.

 How does it work?

-The course consists of 8 classes, of 75 minutes each, which participants can participate in live, or watch later at their own convenience.
+The course consists of 8 recorded classes, of 75 minutes each, which participants can watch at their own convenience.

 Sessions consist of close study of texts and guided practices.

 1) A recorded class, in which Rabbi Daniel leads a 75 minutes study and meditation session.
 Sessions include a close reading of Jewish texts in their original, clearly translated and explained, together with relevant background information and discussion.